Canada Strong Pass 2026 savings in Ontario

 Bruce Peninsula National Park

-Known for its turquoise waters, dramatic cliffs and rare plant species, Bruce Peninsula National Park is a must-visit for outdoor adventurers.
+Known for turquoise waters, dramatic cliffs and rare plant species, Bruce Peninsula National Park is a bucket list destination in Ontario.
 Hike the Bruce Trail, explore the Grotto’s hidden sea cave or enjoy a peaceful paddle on Cyprus Lake.

-Wildlife watchers may spot black bears, Massasauga rattlesnakes and snapping turtles, while geology enthusiasts will marvel at the ancient limestone formations of the Niagara Escarpment.
+Look for black bears, Massasauga rattlesnakes and snapping turtles and marvel at the ancient limestone formations of the Niagara Escarpment.

 Location: 469 Cyprus Lake Road, Tobermory